Masters-Kinesiology (IP-Thesis Defense 12/23)

 And that is how The Bodyology was born.

 I filed my own company, my own name.

-If this pandemic taught me anything, it taught me the importance of being brave and taking risks.
-Every trainer out there will tell you their biggest dream is to have their own company.
+If the pandemic taught me anything, it taught me the importance of being brave and taking risks.
+Every trainer out there will tell you that as Coaches, our biggest dream is to be our own boss.
 Very few are brave enough to implement those dreams.